Editorial Policies & Ethical Guidelines to Publication

 This editorial policy explains our approach to ensure the quality, accuracy or selection of editorial content and services that we provide to you.

 Ethical Guidelines to Publication

 Editorial Board of The journal "Demography and social economy", published by the National Academy of Sciences of Ukraine and Ptoukha Institute for Demography and Social Studies of the National Academy of Sciences of Ukraine, maintains a certain level of Admission Requirements and Selection Criteria for articles.
 These rules are defined in scientific directions of Journal, which identified by the Certificate of the state registration.
 Editions contain articles that have been peer reviewed, in an attempt to ensure that articles meet the journal's standards of quality, and scientific validity.

-Editorial Board is dedicated to maintaining the highest standards of ethical behavior for publication in its journal and guided by the above principles of the Committee on Publication Ethics (COPE), Ethical code of the scientist of Ukraine and the operating experience of Ukrainian and foreign professional societies, research organizations and editorial publications.
+The journal "Demography and social economy" strictly adheres to the international publishing standards of the publication, by the above principles of the Publishing Ethics Resource Kit (PERK), Committee on Publication Ethics (COPE), Ethical code of the scientist of Ukraine and the operating experience of Ukrainian and foreign professional societies, research organizations and editorial publications.
 We believe that as defined below can provide substantial help to experienced scientists, graduate students and young scientists.

 Ethical Obligations of Editors of Journal

 - The Editor-in-Chief directs and supervises the policies of a journal and is responsible for maintaining its scientific and literary quality.

 - An editor should give unbiased consideration to all manuscripts offered for publication, judging each on its merits without regard to race, religion, nationality, sex, seniority, or institutional affiliation of the author(s).